DrXiao/cmap/doc/red-black-tree.md

 5. Manipulations of Red black tree
 6. Reference

+\pagebreak

 ## 1. Introduction
 ### 1.1 Binary Search Tree (BST)
-In computer science, a **binary search tree** is a **binary tree** data structure that each internal node stores a key greater than all the keys in the node's left subtree and less than those in its right subtree.
+In computer science, a **binary search tree** is a data structure called **binary tree** that each internal node stores a key greater than all the keys in the node's left subtree and less than those in its right subtree.

 It is also called **ordered**/**sorted** binary tree so that it can provide **search** function to find a particular key in the tree.
-(That is why we calls it binary search tree.)
+(That is why we call it binary search tree.)

 |![](image/fig1-1-1.png)|
 |:---:|